 - Students enrolled in dual degree programs are just as eligible to apply for SIPA funding as are non-dual degree students.
 While you are enrolled at the other school, please make sure you are aware of applicable deadlines and procedures at SIPA.

 If you intend to enroll abroad in the GPPN program, the semester may begin earlier than Columbia’s, therefore prior to the disbursement of your aid.
-Aid disburses at Columbia.
+Be aware that your aid disburses at Columbia.
 When that disbursement takes place, it creates a credit balance that is refunded to you.
 It is important to have a direct deposit account set up (with a US bank) so that you will be able to access those funds quickly.
-Please plan accordingly, and if you are leaving prior to the beginning of Columbia’s semester, have some financial resources available for immediate expenses.
+If you are leaving prior to the beginning of Columbia’s semester, please plan accordingly, and have some financial resources available for immediate expenses.